dlmcpaul/EnphaseCollector/README.md

 <a href="https://bulma.io"><img src="https://img.shields.io/badge/Made_with-Bulma-brightgreen"></a>
 <a href="https://www.thymeleaf.org/"><img alt="Thymeleaf" src="https://img.shields.io/badge/Rendered_using-Thymeleaf-brightgreen"></a>

+> ## Support for envoy firmware > D5.0.34
+> From around V7 of the envoy firmware the security model for API access was changed.
+This is obviously problematic for software such as mine that relies on local access to the API's
+>
+> While it is entirely up to Enphase as to how they develop their software I see a number of issues with their new security model
+>
+>- It links your enphase community account to the token needed to access the API (**If you don't want an account or enphase suspends your account you will lose access**)
+>- It does not look to be based on a standard authentication mechanism such as OAuth (**You should never write your own authentication protocol**)
+>- It is currently broken in a number of ways and will reduce the security of your envoy device (**I will not list the issues here**)
+>

-Uses the undocumented API in the Envoy device to collect individual solar panel data and upload to an influx db, pvoutput site or just as an internal view
+Uses the **undocumented API** in the Envoy device to collect individual solar panel data and upload to an influx db, pvoutput site or just as an internal view

 Can be run as a java application or using the docker image